-Accrington Stanley Community Trust introduced a Football Education Scholarship programme in September 2012.
-This is a unique opportunity for 16-19 year olds who enjoy football to pursue a 2-3 year Football and Education Scholarship.
+Accrington Stanley Community Trust introduced a Football Education Programme in September 2012.
+This is a unique opportunity for 16-19 year olds who enjoy football to pursue a 2-3 year Football and Education course.

-As a Football Education Scholar with Accrington Stanley Community Trust, your academic progression is taken as seriously as your sporting development.
+As a Football Education Student with Accrington Stanley Community Trust, your academic progression is taken as seriously as your sporting development.
 Once you have achieved your GCSE results you will be enrolled onto one of our two education programmes.

 The BTEC Level 2 in Sport is a 1 year course which involves education, work experience, practical training and matches.
 The course follows the same structure as a college meaning students will find themselves in Monday-Friday within the hours of 9am-4pm term time only.

 The minimum requirements for this course are 2 D’s or above at GCSE level.
 Students who enrol onto this programme will study with us for 12 months, when they complete the qualification they will start the BTEC Level 3 programme the following academic year.